sendbird/sendbird-calls-android/README.md

             @Override
             public void onResult(SendBirdException e) {
                 if (e == null) {
-                    // The push token has been registered successfully }
+                    // The push token has been registered successfully.
+                }
             }
         });